Xof/xact/README.md

 Of course, a few caveats:

 * `xact()` requires the `postgresql_psycopg2` backend, and PostgreSQL 8.2 or higher.
-It's possible it might work on other backends that support savepoints, but I wouldn't count on it.
+It's possible it can be hacked to work on other backends that support savepoints.
 * `xact()` works just the way you want if it is nested *inside* a `commit_on_success()` block (it will properly create a savepoint insted of a new transaction).
 However, a `commit_on_success()` block nested inside of `xact()` will commit or rollback the entire transaction, somewhat defeating the outer `xact()`.
 To the extent possible, use only `xact()` in code you write.
 * Be sure you catch exceptions *outside of* the `xact()` block; otherwise, the automatic rollback will be defeated.
 Allow the exception to escape the `xact()` block, and then catch it.
 (Of course, if the intention is to always commit and to defeat the rollback, by all means catch the exception inside the block.)